-• Students should not bring valuables, large sums of money, expensive jewelry, etc., to school.
-If it is necessary for students to bring such items, students should make arrangements with a sponsor or teacher for safekeeping.
+Students should not bring valuables, large sums of money, expensive jewelry, etc., to school.
 Students should not leave money or valuables in a locker.
 Students are responsible for marking their personal possessions so that lost possessions can be identified.
 During PE classes all valuables are to be secured with the PE teacher.
 The school administration cannot be responsible for items lost or irresponsibly managed by students.